 Below is a brief summary of the Plan's dental benefits, in effect when this booklet was published.
-Class A Services for Active Employees include exams, teeth cleaning, x-rays, extractions, oral surgery, fillings and root canals.
-Class B Services for Active Employees include crowns, first installation of fixed bridgework and partial or full dentures, and repairing of crowns, bridgework and dentures.
+Class A Services for active employees include exams, teeth cleaning, x-rays, extractions, oral surgery, fillings and root canals.
+Class B Services for active employees include crowns, first installation of fixed bridgework and partial or full dentures, and repairing of crowns, bridgework and dentures.

-For covered Retirees, Class A Services are routine exams, cleaning and x-rays only.
-Class B Services for covered Retirees are all other covered dental services.
+For covered retirees, Class A Services are routine exams, cleaning and x-rays only.
+Class B Services for covered retirees are all other covered dental services.

-Please contact the Plan Administration Office, Allied Fund Administrators LLC, for a complete description of current dental benefits, and a complete listing of Class A and Class B Services, as well as conditions of coverage, limitations, and exclusions.
+Please contact the Plan Administration Office for a complete description of current dental benefits, and a complete listing of Class A and Class B Services, as well as conditions of coverage, limitations, and exclusions.

-Active Employees Annual Deductible (per person): \$50 Percentage of Allowed Charges Paid (after deductible) Class A Services: Class B Services: Annual Maximum Benefits Paid: Note: the Annual Maximum does not apply to an eligible dependent child aged 18 or younger.
-80% 75% \$1,500 Orthodontia Only: Percentage of Allowed Charges Paid (after deductible): Lifetime Maximum Benefits Paid: 70% \$2,000 Retirees Who Elect Full Coverage Annual Deductible (per person): \$50 Percentage of Allowed Charges Paid (after deductible): Class A Services: Class B Services: 80% 50% Maximum per patient per calendar year: \$1,500
+Active Employees Annual Deductible (per person): \$50 Percentage of Allowed Charges Paid (after deductible) Class A Services: Class B Services: Annual Maximum Benefits Paid: 80% 75% \$1,500 Orthodontia Only: Percentage of Allowed Charges Paid (after deductible): Lifetime Maximum Benefits Paid: 70% \$2,000 Retirees Who Elect Full Coverage Annual Deductible (per person): \$50 Percentage of Allowed Charges Paid (after deductible): Class A Services: Class B Services: Maximum per patient per calendar year: 80% 50% \$1,500